mupif/mupif/doc/source/userman.rst

                              server='147.32.130.137'. serverPort where the server listens to.
-Nats needs to be defined in ssh mode only. serverUserName               user name to establish ssh connection to server, i.e. serverUserName='mmp' serverPort                   Server port where job manager daemon listens, i.e., serverPort=44361. serverNathost, serverNatport Port reported by nameserver used to establish tunnel to destination JobManager port (jobManPort), i.e. serverNatpo=5555 jobManName                   Name used to register jobManager at nameserver, i.e, jobManName='Mupif.JobManager@micress'
+Nats needs to be defined in ssh mode only. serverUserName               user name to establish ssh connection to server, i.e. serverUserName='mmp' serverPort                   Server port where job manager daemon listens, i.e., serverPort=44361. serverNathost, serverNatport Port reported by nameserver used to establish tunnel to destination ModelServer port (jobManPort), i.e. serverNatpo=5555 jobManName                   Name used to register jobManager at nameserver, i.e, jobManName='Mupif.ModelServer@micress'

 |
 portsForJobs                 List of dedicated ports to be assigned to application processes (recommended to provide more ports than maximum number of application instances, as the ports are not relesead immediately by operating system, see jobManMaxJobs)

                              Example: portsForJobs=( 9091, 9092, 9093, 9094)
-maxJobs                      Maximum number of jobs that can be running at the same time, e.g. maxJobs = 20 jobManWorkDir                Path to JobManager working directory.
+maxJobs                      Maximum number of jobs that can be running at the same time, e.g. maxJobs = 20 jobManWorkDir                Path to ModelServer working directory.
 In this directory, the subdirectories for individual jobs will be created and these will become working directories for individual applications.
 Users can upload/download files into these job working directories.
 Note: the user running job manager should have corresponding I/O (read/write/create) permissions. applicationClass             Class name of the application API class.
 The instance of this class will be created when new application instance is allocated by job manager.
 The corresponding python file with application API definition need to be imported. applicationInitialFile       Initial file read by an application.
 ============================ ============================================================================================================================================================================================================================================================================================================================================================